Cultural Connectedness Exchange Network

 • abusers or abused.

-White-on-white racism (not that all Irish people are white) often goes unchecked and so English-on-Irish (or Irish-on-English though rarely ‘British-on-Irish’) has continued hiding in plain sight.
-This kind of nationalism has not received the rejection and review that other ‘white racism’ has rightly received, such as that of white-on-Black or white-on-Asian racism, returning us the to ‘No blacks, no dogs, no Irish’ example.
+White-on-white racism (remembering that not all Irish people are white) often goes unchecked and so English-on-Irish (or Irish-on-English, though rarely ‘British-on-Irish’) has continued hiding in plain sight.
+This kind of nation-on-nation struggle has not received the rejection and review that other ‘white racism’ has rightly received, such as that of white-on-Black or white-on-Asian racism, returning us the to ‘No blacks, no dogs, no Irish’ example.

 Why do these things matter?
 Because prejudgement is not self-determined.
 It limits everyone’s choices and long-term access, predetermining success or ability despite best efforts, being neither merit nor potential based.
 It considers nothing of a person’s lived-experience, skills, tolerances or attributes.